-By lighting a plan or improving existing lighting, you can control the situation to some extent and have a better chance of achieving high image quality.
+By lighting a plan or improving existing lighting, you can control the situation and have a better chance of achieving high image quality.

 You may find that the overall image will improve if you turn the subject slightly towards the light.
 Then you don’t need diffused light to fill in the shadows.

-And finally, a little secret: when there is no light at all or there is no way to shoot the material with a video camera, use a camera (with a flash or using a long time exposure) and shoot the slide.
+And finally, a little secret: when there is no light, or there is no way to shoot the material with a video camera, use a camera (with a flash or using a long time exposure) and shoot the slide.
 Then project the slide in a dark room and record it on your camcorder.

 2. Temporary Devices

 If the budget does not allow, there is a natural temptation to improvise.
-There are times when for a short time you can screw a powerful lamp into a lamp attached to a table or an overhead light, cut out a piece of foil to soften the wall and a piece of tracing paper to soften the light.
+There are times when for a short time, you can screw a powerful lamp into a lamp attached to a table or an overhead light, cut out a piece of foil to soften the wall, and a part of tracing paper to soften the light.

-The installation of these temporary fixtures takes time, the need for it arises quite spontaneously, and the fixtures themselves are very temporary.
-And besides, they are not particularly safe.
+The installation of these temporary fixtures takes time, the need arises quite spontaneously, and the fixtures themselves are very provisional.
+And besides, they are not exceptionally safe.
 Time goes by, and the devices overheat.

 3. Fixed Lighting & Fixtures

-Alligator Clip - This large spring-loaded or screw-on clip has a mount (5/8" (16mm) with a center bushing or socket) to attach a small PAR illuminator (using a bulb with a mirror parabolic reflector built into the balloon) or a lens less spot.
+Alligator Clip: This large spring-loaded or screw-on clip has a mount (5/8″ (16mm) with a center bushing or socket) to attach a small illuminator (using a bulb with a mirror parabolic reflector built into the balloon) or a lens less spot.

 The fixture can be used to attach the fixture to any static object – a door, table, chair, railings, rungs, uprights, windows, stairs, and more.

-This can be a very useful compact fixture to safely position the light source in non-standard locations, especially in confined spaces.
+It can be a suitable compact fixture to safely position the light source in non-standard locations, especially in confined spaces.

-Wall Plate - The wall plate can help to easily position light fixtures in the room.
+Wall Plate: The wall plate can help to position light fixtures in the room easily.
 It consists of a flat metal plug with an attached ceramic lamp holder and a swivel joint to rotate the fixture in the desired direction.

-The wall plate can be hung from any nearby pipe, wall lights, or wall fittings, etc... by its hooked edges.
-You can even attach the “plate” to a door or wall using wide adhesive tape (plastic-coated cloth tape with contact adhesive), making sure the surface is sufficiently smooth, clean and dust-free.
+Its hooked edges can hang the wall plate from any nearby pipe, wall lights, wall fittings, etc. You can even attach the “plate” to a door or wall using wide adhesive tape (plastic-coated cloth tape with contact adhesive), ensuring the surface is sufficiently smooth, clean, and dust-free.

-When you're lighting up your subjects, it's easy to get carried away with the effects you create and overlook some of the more common dangers that lie in wait for the unwary.
-There are a number of things to keep in mind just in case.
+When you’re lighting up your subjects, it’s easy to get carried away with the effects you create and overlook some of the more common dangers that lie in wait for the unwary.
+There are several things to keep in mind, just in case.

-Lighting Principles about Lighting in Filmmaking & Photography
+Lighting Principles about Lighting in Filmmaking & Videography

-The more we continue to move the lamp around the subject, the less part of the subject will be illuminated, and so on until the lamp is on the side of the subject, illuminating only part of it.
-Surface details caught in the light will be raised in relief (this is a useful technique for illuminating low relief objects such as coins).
+The more we move the lamp around the subject, the minor part of the subject will be illuminated, and so on until the lamp is on the side of the subject, illuminating only part of it.
+Surface details caught in the light will be raised in relief (this is a valuable technique for illuminating low relief objects such as coins).

-If you lift the lamp up, the shadows lengthen down.
+If you lift the lamp, the shadows lengthen down.
 Likewise, moving the lamp diagonally upwards will extend the shadows diagonally downwards in the opposite direction.
-On this basis, we will see some obvious principles that we will follow depending on what we want to cover.
+On this basis, we will see some evident principles that we will follow depending on what we want to cover.

-When illuminating objects, there is much more freedom of choice in the location of light sources, because the appearance of objects is usually less critical than the lighting of people.
-If, for example, you are filming a vase inside a glass display case, you may be preoccupied with avoiding the glare of the light and the camera, and how carefully, deliberately, slowly sharpen the angle of illumination. not because the vase looks better, but in order to avoid glare.
+When illuminating objects, there is much more freedom of choice in light sources because the appearance of things is usually less critical than people’s lighting.
+If, for example, you are filming a vase inside a glass display case, you may be preoccupied with avoiding the glare of the light and the camera.
+And how carefully, deliberately, slowly sharpen the angle of illumination.
+Not because the vase looks better, but to avoid glare.
 You can also use the overhead reflector to reduce shadows.

-If you bring the lamp closer to the subject, you get more power, but the light beam will cover a smaller part of the plan.
+You get more power if you bring the lamp closer to the subject, but the light beam will cover a minor part of the plan.
 You will most likely find out that the brightness of an object changes quickly as you move it.

-Very closely spaced lamps (for maximum depth of field when working at close range and macro photography) are not only inconveniently bright, but also quickly overheat adjacent surfaces.
-For most everyday purposes, a lamp-to-subject distance of about 3-5m is suitable for most situations.
+Very closely spaced lamps (for maximum depth of field when working at close range and macro photography) are inconveniently bright and quickly overheat adjacent surfaces.
+A lamp-to-subject distance of about 3-5 meters is suitable for most situations for most everyday purposes.